tkrebs/ep3-bs/README.md

 /data/docs/
 ```

-Unfortunately, documentation and source code comments are rather spare at the moment (sorry).
+Unfortunately, source code comments are rather spare at the moment (sorry).

 ## Architecture